Scoot McNairy: Actor

 He appears in David Michod's The Rover opposite Robert Pattinson and Guy Pearce.
 McNairy starred as computer engineer and internet pioneer Gordon Clark in the AMC Network drama Halt and Catch Fire, about the personal computer business in the 1980s and 1990s.
-The series ran for four seasons from 2013–2017 to high critical acclaim.
+The series ran for four seasons from 2014 to 2017 to high critical acclaim.
 By coincidence, his character's wife in Halt and Catch Fire is portrayed by actor Kerry Bishé, who also played his spouse in Argo.
 McNairy played Wallace Keefe in Batman v Superman: Dawn of Justice.
 In September 2016, McNairy was announced as a cast member in the third season of the FX drama Fargo.

 In 2017, McNairy played crime boss Novak in the crime drama Sleepless and returned to television when he co-starred in the Netflix western-miniseries Godless as shortsighted sheriff Bill McNue.
 Since 2018, he has also portrayed DEA Agent Walt Breslin on Netflix's Narcos: Mexico.
 He received critical acclaim for his portrayal of troubled father Tom Purcell in the third season of True Detective in 2019.

 McNairy next appeared in Taurus, alongside Machine Gun Kelly (who also co-wrote the script) and Megan Fox, which premiered at the 72nd Berlin International Film Festival.
 He also reunited with Andrew Dominik in the 2022 film Blonde, an adaptation of Joyce Carol Oates's historical fiction novel that chronicles the inner life of Marilyn Monroe.
 In 2022, McNairy also starred in the Netflix mystery film Luckiest Girl Alive and the live-action/animated hybrid musical comedy Lyle, Lyle, Crocodile.
 Additionally, he voiced a character in AMC's animated series Pantheon.

-Upcoming projects
+McNairy portrayed folk singer-songwriter Woody Guthrie in the 2024 Bob Dylan biopic A Complete Unknown, which starred Timothée Chalamet.

 As of July 2022, McNairy is filming the drama The Line.
 He will star in the film Fairyland, which concluded production in June 2022.
 In February 2022, it was announced that McNairy would star alongside Michael Shannon, Emilia Clarke and Dane DeHaan in an upcoming Joseph McCarthy biopic.
 In May 2022, he reportedly joined Jack Reynor and Emily Browning in psychological thriller Brightwater.
 That same month, McNairy was announced as part of the cast for Blood for Dust, an action thriller, also including Kit Harington and Josh Lucas.
 A month later, McNairy also joined Amy Adams in Marielle Heller's Nightbitch.
 Filming is set to start in September 2022.
+As of July 2023, McNairy is set to be in the upcoming third season of the Amazon Prime series Invincible.